 Import files

-You can import files from your computer to DocuWare while in DocuWare.
+To import files from your computer to DocuWare while in DocuWare.

 From your DocuWare home screen:

-Select the document tray to which you wish to import the file by clicking on the Document Tray dropdown on the top left of your screen.
+Select the document Tray to which you wish to import the file by clicking on the Document Tray dropdown at the top left of your screen.
 The Document Tray displays.